rimqxs/vrc-eac-emulator/SETUP_GUIDE.md

 # 1. Introduction

 You will need a software can host a virtual machine to run linux side of the this project.
-I highly recommend using [VMWare](https://www.vmware.com/) for this purpose.
+Please use [VMWare](https://www.vmware.com/) for this purpose

+**WE DO NOT SUPPORT FOR ANTI-VM DETECTION BYPASS FOR OTHER THAN VMWARE!**

-After completing setup any vm, please install any linux distro on it.
+After completing setup any vm, please install any linux distro you want to use on it.
 We are going to use [Linux Mint](https://linuxmint.com/) for this guide.

 # 2. Setting up Virtual-Machine